Mojola! Mojola!! Mojola!!!

 “I tried solving the equations but wasn’t getting the solutions”, I replied.
 Within me, I knew that was a blatant lie.

-At the long run, she allowed me copied her assignment.
+At the long run, she allowed me copy her assignment.

-And to make it easier, I know how to write as fast as possible so I was able to meet up with the deadline.
+And to make it easier, I know how to write as fast as possible so I was able to meet up with the deadline for submission.

 The whole class was tensed as everyone awaits his/her result.